CQCL/pytket-docs/manual/manual_backend.rst

 ..
 On real devices, cannot directly inspect the statevector of quantum system, so only classical output is the results of measurements
 ..
 Measurements are not deterministic, so each run samples from some distribution; refer to each full run of the circuit from the initial state as a "shot"

-Running a :py:class:`Circuit` on a quantum computer invovles applying the instructions to some quantum system to modify its state.
+Running a :py:class:`~pytket.Circuit` on a quantum computer invovles applying the instructions to some quantum system to modify its state.
 Whilst we know that this state will form a vector (or linear map) in some Hilbert space, we cannot directly inspect it and obtain a complex vector/matrix to return to the classical host process.
 The best we can achieve is performing measurements to collapse the state and obtain a bit of information in the process.
-Since the measurements are not deterministic, each run of the :py:class:`Circuit` samples from some distribution.
-By obtaining many *shots* (the classical readout from each full run of the :py:class:`Circuit` from the initial state), we can start to predict what the underlying measurement distrubution looks like.
+Since the measurements are not deterministic, each run of the :py:class:`~pytket.Circuit` samples from some distribution.
+By obtaining many *shots* (the classical readout from each full run of the :py:class:`~pytket.Circuit` from the initial state), we can start to predict what the underlying measurement distrubution looks like.

 ..
 Retrieve table of results using `get_shots`; rows are shots (in order of execution), columns are bits (in ILO)

-The interaction with a QPU (or a simulator that tries to imitate a device by sampling from the underlying complex statevector) is focused around requesting shots for a given :py:class:`Circuit`.
+The interaction with a QPU (or a simulator that tries to imitate a device by sampling from the underlying complex statevector) is focused around requesting shots for a given :py:class:`~pytket.Circuit`.
 The number of shots required is passed to :py:meth:`Backend.process_circuit()`.
-The result is retrieved using :py:meth:`Backend.get_result()`; and the shots are then given as a table from :py:meth:`BackendResult.get_shots()`: each row of the table describes a shot in the order of execution, and the columns are the classical bits from the :py:class:`Circuit`.
+The result is retrieved using :py:meth:`Backend.get_result()`; and the shots are then given as a table from :py:meth:`BackendResult.get_shots()`: each row of the table describes a shot in the order of execution, and the columns are the classical bits from the :py:class:`~pytket.Circuit`.

 .. jupyter-execute::